-For those with kids coming to the Garden Party you can expect a music festival and adventure holiday rolled into one.
+For those with kids coming to Kelburn Garden Party you can expect a music festival and adventure holiday rolled into one.
 Instead of a simple kid-safe zone that is the norm of many-a-festival across the UK, we are utterly proudly bursting with a whole spectacle of family-friendly fun throughout the weekend.
 Kelburn estate is an award-winning family attraction, and festival goers get access to most of those features on top of all the extra magic we lay on for the weekend.
 Drive a bus, discover the Green Man’s Maze, see a comedy show, join a drum circle, learn fantastic circus tricks, tackle the rope bridge… there is even a soft play barn!
 Read on for a cheeky taster of the activities and acts you and your family can catch at Kelburn.
 Kids under 5 go free to the festival, and there is a flat rate £25 ticket for ages 5 to 13.
 We also have a new quiet and family camping field and some upmarket toilet and shower facilities for those who like a bit more comfort.

 The Secret Forest Project